10 Snakes That Barely Move All Day

 Source: “Sistrurus miliarius ssp. streckeri – Western Pygmy Rattlesnake – Oklahoma” by Thomas Shahan – CC BY 2.0

-Pygmy rattlesnakes live in Florida and Georgia, and are the shortest member of the family, at an average of 38-58cm.
-Perhaps wisely, they’ve decided not to enter the battle fray, and instead lurk in forests as an ambush hunter.
+Pygmy rattlesnakes (Sistrurus miliaris) are found in Florida and Georgia, and are one of the shortest members, averaging at 38-58cm.
+Perhaps wisely, they’ve decided not to enter the battle fray, and instead lurk in forests as a patient ambush hunter.

-Pygmy rattlesnakes move tiny distances per day.
-One study released individuals implanted with radio trackers.
-This technology proved unnecessary, as 19.5 months post release, several males were just 9 metres from their original position.
-Pygmy rattlesnakes primarily eat mammals, and their favourite strategy is to position themselves directly behind logs.
-When a mammal scampers along the top, the rattlesnake rapidly snatches them off.
-They also lurk in tall grass, on the very borders, adjacent to open spaces favoured by mammals.
+Pygmy rattlesnakes prey mainly on mammals, and their favourite strategy is to position themselves directly behind logs.
+When a mammal scampers along the top, the pygmy rattlesnake rapidly snatches them off.
+They also lurk in tall grasses, on the edges of open spaces favoured by small mammals.

-Pygmy rattlesnakes have one of the cosiest habitats of any rattlesnake, warm forests with plenty of fallen logs.
-Yet it’s also one of the laziest species.
-Meanwhile, the most energetic rattlesnake of all has the most extreme habitats – the sidewinder, which lives in true deserts, including those with rolling sand dunes.
-Sidewinders regularly move over 200 metres per day.
+Pygmy rattlesnakes have one of the cosiest habitats of any rattlesnake – warm forests with plenty of fallen logs.
+Yet they’re also one of the lazier species.
+Meanwhile, the most energetic rattlesnake of all is the sidewinder rattlesnake, which lives in true deserts, including those with rolling sand dunes.
+Despite the burning climate, they still move an average of 200 metres per day.

 10 Green mamba